TejasQ/basically-streams/examples/streaming-pwa/README.md

 I hope this helped you. :)

+## PS:
-PS: the 2 points I lost on the Lighthouse Report above are because the CSS and JS are large and well documented.
+The 2 points I lost on the [Lighthouse Report](https://developers.google.com/web/tools/lighthouse/) above are because the CSS and JS are large and well documented.
 A trade-off I am happy to make.
 Go check out the source code!